ALU-Schumacher/AUDITOR/media/website/content/development.md

 - Update the version number in all `Cargo.toml` files
 - Run `cargo update` to update dependencies in `Cargo.lock`
+- If `sqlx` is updated, don't forget to also change the version in all workflows, containers, documentation, etc.
 - Update the version number in all `pyproject.toml` files
 - Finalize the [changelog](https://github.com/ALU-Schumacher/AUDITOR/blob/main/CHANGELOG.md)
   - Rename `Unreleased` to version number, add date